Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Take photos of the people you meet, your meals, the roads and transportation.
 Talk to the locals.
 Observe their daily life and rituals.
 How do the people of Rome affect you as a visitor, even if it doesn’t seem to be a direct contact?

 Maybe the traffic was crowded, or there was an interesting vehicle.
 Did you see someone working and take an interest in what they were doing?
 Maybe you stopped at a market with some interesting displays.

-The way to develop outstanding travel photography isn’t to just go after one or two photos of a grand subject.
-Instead, you want to build a story about your experience, about the people who live in your destination, or perhaps about something it’s known for around the world.
+The way to develop outstanding travel photography isn’t to go after one or two photos of a grand subject.
+Instead, you want to build a story about your experience, the people who live in your destination, or perhaps something it’s known for worldwide.

 In Cuba, they’re known for cigars.
 In New Orleans, you go for the red beans & rice, or maybe some pralines.
 Visit Napa Valley and follow the winemaker’s process.
 Go to Venice during Carnival for the masks, the fashion and the lifestyle on display.